HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf233.md

     - `sslDefaultBindOptions`: SSL/TLS options for HAProxy global configuration

     For more information, refer to [Configuring HAProxy networking](../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md#configuring-haproxy-networking).

-### Digital Asset Management - Database Analysis

-=== "Containers"
-    Starting with HCL DX CF233, Digital Asset Management introduces a new Database Analysis feature that provides administrators with detailed metrics and insights into their DAM deployment.
-This feature helps monitor database performance, storage utilization and media asset distribution.

-    Administrators can access these metrics through the DAM REST API endpoint to make informed decisions about resource allocation, storage optimization, and system performance tuning.

-    For more information, see the [Database Analysis Controller](../../manage_content/digital_assets/usage/managing_dam/database_analysis.md) topic in the Help Center.

-    !!! info "Informational Feature"
-        The Database Analysis feature currently provides comprehensive metrics and insights for monitoring and understanding your DAM deployment.
-Look for enhanced database healing options in future releases.

 ### WAS, JDK, and iFix versions